 krótczi, dłëdżi, to kaszëbskô stolëca…

 (This is short, this is long, this is the Kashubian capital.

 This is a bass, this is a violin, featuring a Kashubian.

 short, long, this is the Kashubian capital …)

 The trail of the Kashubian notes (the so-called Kashubian alphabet) consists of 14 granite pillars, with letters and characters in Kashubian pattern, crowned by brass panels.
-They are found among others at the market place, in the Majkowski-Park (where you can hear the Kashubian song with accordion accompaniment), the Philharmonic and on the Calvary in Wejherowo.
+They are found in Wejherowo among others at the market place, in the Majkowski-Park (where you can hear the Kashubian song with accordion accompaniment), the Philharmonic and on the Calvary.